BrandonE/lichocker/README.md

 * Stopping the Docker container: `docker stop lichess`
 * Restarting the Docker container: `docker start lichess --attach --interactive`
 * View the output of the running Docker container that you previously exited: `docker attach lichess`
+* Remove the Docker container to mount a different volume or change the host port: `docker rm lichess`